1 Corinthians Chapter Ten

 Paul goes on to show us that any offering that is made and is not made to God is dealing with demons.
 The idols and the sacrifices mean nothing but they can draw people away from God.

-You cannot drink the cup of the Lord and the cup of demons too; you cannot have a part in both the Lord's table and the table of demons.
-Are we trying to arouse the Lord's jealousy?
-Are we stronger than he?
+You can't drink both a cup of the Lord and a cup of demons, you can't partake in both a meal of the Lord and a meal of demons.
+Or are we trying to make the Lord jealous?
+We aren't stronger than he is, are we?

 The concept of sharing a meal with someone is one of intimacy and so, Paul tells us that we cannot have an intimate relationship (dine with) the Lord and also with demons.
 He reminds us that God is a jealous God because of the fact that He loves us (see Zephaniah 1).

-'Everything is permissible' - but not everything is beneficial.
-'Everything is permissible' - but not everything is constructive.
+"Everything is permitted," you say?
+Maybe, but not everything is helpful.
+"Everything is permitted?"
+Maybe, but not everything is edifying.

 Now that Paul has reminded us that Jesus has saved us, he goes on to tell us more about what that means.
 This salvation is freedom as we see that he says two times that "Everything is permissible".
 This is freedom from worry about our eternal home and we do not have to worry about breaking some rule and losing our place with Christ.
 It does not matter what you have done or will do because Jesus Christ has paid it all.
 But, Paul goes on to remind us that not everything is good for building us up in our walk with the Lord.
 We can do anything without fear of losing our salvation but there will be consequences for everything.
 One of the biggest problems with doing whatever we want is the distance that it brings between us and Christ.